dpasca/ChatAI/README.md

 ## Knowledge files

+This app uses the Assistant API from OpenAI, which allows to upload knowledge files in various formats.

+After a first run of the app, an assistant with the `assistant_codename` from `config.json` will show in the the [Assistant API dashboard](https://platform.openai.com/assistants).

+Find the assistant there, click on `...` -> `Edit` and add the knowledge files.

+### Optimization

-An size optimization script is provided to optimize PDF files for the Assistant API.
+A size optimization script is provided for PDF files for the Assistant API.

 This script assumes that images are not relevant.